-^{71.} In general, the basis of property acquired from a decedent is the fair market value of the property at the date of the decedent's death.
-Code §1014(a).
-Code §1014(b)(6) provides that property "considered to have been acquired from" a decedent includes
+In general, the basis of property acquired from a decedent is the fair market value of the property at the date of the decedent's death.
+Code § 1014 (a).
+Code § 1014(b)(6) provides that property "considered to have been acquired from" a decedent includes

-^{72.
-391} F.2d at 758.
-The court's assumption was ruled correct in Rev. Rul.
+391 F.2d at 758.
+The Court's assumption was ruled correct in Rev. Rul.
 79-124, 1979-16 I.R.B.
 10 (April 16, 1979), which involved H, whose interest in a partnership was community property, and his wife W. The partnership had a 754 election in effect for the year of H's death and the Service ruled that both halves of the partnership interest were to be treated as transferred on death, with the result that there were 743(b) adjustments with respect to both halves of the partnership interest.
 The transfer was easiest to see in the case of H's interest, which was transferred from H to his estate.
-The transfer of W's interest was deemed to take place under the rule of section 1014(b)(6), supra note 71, because at least one-half of the total partnership interest was included in H's gross estate.
+The transfer of W's interest was deemed to take place under the rule of section 1014(b) (6), supra note 44, because at least one-half of the total partnership interest was included in H's gross estate.
 Hence, W took her one-half interest with a basis stepped-up to fair market value on death, just as H's estate took H's one-half interest, and received optional adjustments even though she did not become a partner under state law.
-The Ruling specified that the same result would have followed if W had died first.